Los Angeles Dodgers: Retired numbers

 In 1997, 50 years after he broke the color barrier and 25 years after the Dodgers retired his number, Robinson's No. 42 was retired throughout Major League Baseball.
 Robinson is the only major league baseball player so honored.
 Starting in the 2007 season, Jackie Robinson Day (April 15, commemorating the Opening Day of Robinson's rookie season of 1947) has featured many or all players and coaches wearing the number 42 as a tribute to Robinson.

-A broader term, the Dodgers "Ring of Honor," encompasses both the retired numbers and three non-baseball personnel whose insignia are displayed alongside the retired numbers.
+A broader term, the Dodgers "Ring of Honor", encompasses both the retired numbers and three non-baseball personnel whose insignia are displayed alongside the retired numbers.
 Longtime broadcasters Vin Scully (English) and Jaime Jarrín (Spanish) are honored with microphone symbols.
-Team owner Walter O'Malley, who moved the Dodgers to Los Angeles, is honored with the team "LA" logo.
+Team owner Walter O'Malley, who moved the Dodgers to Los Angeles, joined the Ring of Honor in 2024.
 All three have been recognized by the Hall of Fame, O'Malley by induction, and Scully and Jarrín by the Ford C. Frick Award for broadcasters.